 towards potential disaster.
 The precarious nature of the operation

 was well understood by the astronauts, to the extent that they had to

 make a tough choice, or all end up stranded.
 Compare and contrast to the second rocket, left some

 way off for what I guess was intended to be a future mission.

 Firstly, how had that rocket actually got there, without a crew,

 standing perfectly upright like Thunderbird 1?
-Secondly, if
+[Having seen

 the global dust storms were such a known risk, then how come this rocket